rails/rails/guides/source/action_controller_overview.md

 ### HTTP Basic Authentication

 HTTP basic authentication is an authentication scheme that is supported by the majority of browsers and other HTTP clients.
 As an example, consider an administration section which will only be available by entering a username, and a password into the browser's HTTP basic dialog window.
-Using the built-in authentication is quite easy and only requires you to use one method, [`http_basic_authenticate_with`][].
+Using the built-in authentication only requires you to use one method, [`http_basic_authenticate_with`][].

 ```ruby
 class AdminsController < ApplicationController